chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

 # Subgraph Development Tutorial - Beginner - Part 1 - ERC20

 Welcome to the Beginner Level of the Subgraph Development Masterclass.
-This tutorial will guide you through the fundamentals of subgraph development using [The Graph Studio Account](https://thegraph.com/studio/), from setting up your environment to deploying your first subgraph using an ERC20 token contract as a use case.
+This tutorial will guide you through the fundamentals of subgraph development using [The Graph Studio](https://thegraph.com/studio/), from setting up your environment to deploying your first subgraph using an ERC20 token contract as a use case.

 ## Overview